Tochukz/AWS-Cloud-Developer/Udemy-Stephane-Maarek/section-4-iam-and-aws-cli/extra-4.1-iam-policy-variables/extra-4.1.md

 This configuration demonstrates the use of _IAM policy variables_ to create an IAM policy.
 Here we write an IAM policy that grants IAM users access to their own folders in an Amazon S3 Bucket.
 This means that a user such as John will have access to `s3://bucket-name/john` only, and another user, Peter, have access to `s3://bucker-name/peter` only.

 We use the `${aws:username}` policy variable to achieve this.
+Other policy variables that can use used includes:

+1. xxxxx
+2. xxxxx

 ### Operation